geeqie/node-flowy/README.md

 ### Flowy Group

 At first glance a *Group* seems to resemble CommonJS promises, it also matches promise [terminology](http://howtonode.org/promises):
-* *Fulfillment*: When a successful promise is fulfilled, all of the pending callbacks are called with the value.
+- *Fulfillment*: When a successful promise is fulfilled, all of the pending callbacks are called with the value.
 If more callbacks are registered in the future, they will be called with the same value.
 Fulfilment is the asynchronous analog for returning a value.
-* *Rejection*: When a promise cannot be fulfilled, a promise is 'rejected' which invokes the errbacks that are waiting and remembers the error that was rejected for future errbacks that are attached.
+- *Rejection*: When a promise cannot be fulfilled, a promise is 'rejected' which invokes the errbacks that are waiting and remembers the error that was rejected for future errbacks that are attached.
 Rejection is the asynchronous analog for throwing an exception.
-* *Resolution*: A promise is resolved when it makes progress toward fulfillment or rejection.
+- *Resolution*: A promise is resolved when it makes progress toward fulfillment or rejection.
 A promise can only be resolved once, and it can be resolved with a promise instead of a fulfillment or rejection.
-* *Callback*: A function executed if a a promise is fulfilled with a value.
+- *Callback*: A function executed if a a promise is fulfilled with a value.
-* *Errback*: A function executed if a promise is rejected, with an exception.
+- *Errback*: A function executed if a promise is rejected, with an exception.

-The main difference is that a *Group* should be treated like a group of promises, all executing concurrently, and a group would be resolved either every its promise is fulfilled or any of the promises becomes rejected.
+The main difference is that a *Group* should be treated like a group of promises, all executing concurrently, and a group would be resolved either every of its promises is fulfilled or any of the promises becomes rejected.

 On the group resolution, it will be ready to pass to its callbacks the values of all resolved promises - its *slots*.
 Every slot should be treated as an argument eventually passed to the group's callback: